What's So Wrong with My Scented Candle?

 The negative effects of scented candles on air quality

 A guest article in my home-town newspaper (the Lincoln Journal-Star, Sept 10, 2005, page 9) gave an interesting perspective on the use of scented candles.
 The author, Aaron Marshbanks, the owner and president of DuctMedics® Air Duct Cleaning, pointed out a number of issues that most people never consider when lighting their candles.

 The basic problem is that, while scented candles are used for their supposed health benefits (it is aromatherapy, after all), they actually emit powerful pollutants into the air — things like benzene, styrene, toluene, acetone and particulate matter.
 The wicks in some candles even contain lead.
 Not a good thing.

 As a result of the increasing use of these candles for aromatherapy purposes, specialists in environmental medicine are seeing a rise in indoor air pollution-related health problems.

-Besides the chemicals noted above, which are released from burning candles, soot is a major issue.
+Besides the chemicals noted above, which are released from burning candles, soot is also a major issue.
 It's a product of incomplete combustion of carbon-containing fuels, usually petrochemical-based, and is what makes the flame glow.
 So, when you burn a candle, along with the fragrance, you're filling the air with petrochemicals and soot.

 Since soot particles are very small, they have the potential of penetrating the deepest areas of the lungs, coating and clogging them in the same way they discolor walls or contaminate ventilation systems.
 Studies suggest that candle soot may have the same negative effects as that from diesel exhaust or factory emissions.